luisgaviria/climbing-lynn-woods/client/lynnwoods/README.md

 #TO DO

-Handling errors on frontend with submiting requests to witness. react select to do cool dropdown map-> displaying location on the map with longtitude and latitude User Requests page where he can accept or deny requests.
+react select to do cool dropdown map-> displaying location on the map with longtitude and latitude on each climb completed_climbs page for climber with accepted witnesses and rating so on...